 The Superintendent, Coast Guard Academy has the authority to terminate a cadet's appointment on the recommendation of an Executive Board, the Dean of Academics, or the Commandant of Cadets.
-The decision by the Superintendent, Coast Guard Academy to dismiss a cadet may be appealed to Commandant (CG-1).
+The decision by the Superintendent, Coast Guard Academy to dismiss a cadet may be appealed to DCMS-DPR.
+The decision on whether a disenrolled cadet who has incurred a service obligation fulfills that obligation through enlisted service or monetary recoupment shall be made by Commandant (CG-1).
 The Superintendent, Coast Guard Academy shall prescribe the appeal procedures.